BCN3D/BCN3DSigma-Profile-Generator/README.md

 ## Usage

-first you need to clone/download the repository in your computer:
+First you need to clone/download the repository in your computer:

 `git clone https://github.com/BCN3D/BCN3DSigma-Profile-Generator`